mindspore-ai/docs/tutorials/lite/source_en/use/build.md

   - [JDK](https://www.oracle.com/cn/java/technologies/javase/javase-jdk8-downloads.html) >= 1.8

 > - To install and use `Android_NDK`, you need to configure environment variables.
 The command example is `export ANDROID_NDK={$NDK_PATH}/android-ndk-r20b`.
-> - Android SDK Tools need install Android SDK Build Tools。
+> - Android SDK Tools need install Android SDK Build Tools.
 > - In the `build.sh` script, run the `git clone` command to obtain the code in the third-party dependency library.
 Ensure that the network settings of Git are correct.

 ### Compilation Options